OutsiderH/RoundPreset/README.md

-# RoundPreset
+# Features
-save and load rounds in SPT
+save and load preset for rounds in magazine.